- Official HEC webpage: here

 - Latest draft available (SSRN).

 “Corporate Strategy, conformism, and the stock market” with Laurent Frésard.
-Revised: June 2017.
-Presented at WFA meetings 2016.
+Accepted for publication in the Review of Financial Studies.
+Last revised: June 2017.

 - Predicts and find evidence that firms are more likely to imitate their peers when they rely on stock prices as a source of information.